A networked approach to starting your Lehigh faculty career

 Professional development topics: Examples of professional development workshops may include: professional development plans for faculty, understanding communication styles, faculty evaluation at Lehigh, time management, elevator pitch/telling your story, negotiation, becoming a research-mentor, teaching and advising at Lehigh; etc. Past topics are listed below.
 Participants' needs can inform some of the topics.

-Expected commitment: The INCs will meet from one-two times a month-a mix of professional development workshops and time within your INC.
+Expected commitment: The INCs will meet about two times a month-a mix of professional development workshops and time within your INC.

 Structure of INC before 2022- While all new facuty were invited, typically, pre-tenure colleagues opted in to this program which started in Fall 2011, as a pair of pairs with an imbedded one-one disciplinary match.
-We revised the approach in 2022 to focus more on individuals' growth and navigating with peers.
+We revised the approach in 2022 to focus more on individuals' growth, including teaching track faculty, and navigating with peers.

 Topics of prior Interdisciplinary Networking Committees sessions include: